Medically reviewed by Aimee Paik, MD

 Benzoyl peroxide – Benzoyl peroxide is a common topical treatment for acne.
 It comes in creams, gels, and washes and is often used in conjunction with antibiotic treatment to reduce the risk of creating antibiotic-resistant bacteria (benzoyl peroxide itself cannot create resistant bacteria).
 It has antiseptic, oxidizing, and anti-inflammatory properties.

 Beta Hydroxy Acids (BHA) – BHAs (like AHAs) are organic carboxylic compounds.
 Their chemical structure differs from AHAs by one carbon atom.
-Beta hydroxy acids are effective in reducing the appearance of fine lines and wrinkles, and improving overall skin texture, without the occasional irritation associated with the use of AHAs.
+Beta hydroxy acids are effective in breaking down excess oils and clogged pores, and improving overall skin texture, without the occasional irritation associated with the use of AHAs.
 See salicylic acid.

 CBD oil – CBD, short for cannabidiol, is a compound found in the cannabis plant (read our blog post about it to learn more!).
 The research on its potential benefits is still in its infancy, but it seems to have anti-inflammatory effects and to be effective against certain types of dermatitis.

 Doxycycline – Doxycycline is an oral antibiotic considered to be one of the most effective against acne.
 It is often used in conjunction with a topical treatment like benzoyl peroxide in order to prevent the development of antibiotic resistance.
-It’s side effects can include sensitivity to the sun and gastrointestinal disturbance.
+Its side effects can include sensitivity to the sun and gastrointestinal disturbance, so it is only prescribed short-term.
 Note: this is a prescription medication.

 Hyaluronic acid - Hyaluronic acid draws moisture into the skin, causing it to become plump and hydrated.
 Also used in fillers (for the plumping effect).